Countly/countly-sdk-documentation/getting_started/current.md

 </p>
 <h2>10.
 Check time zone</h2>
 <p>
   <span style="font-weight: 400;">Your time zone may be different from the application’s time zone, explaining why it takes some time for you to be able to see events on the graph, something which should be available to you without delay.
-You can edit your time zone from <span><code>Management &gt; Applications &gt; Salt for checksum</code></span>.</span>
+You can edit your time zone from <span><code>Management &gt; Applications &gt; Edit &gt; Select Time Zone</code></span>.</span>
 </p>
 <p>
   <img src="/hc/article_attachments/9327717905689/010.png" alt="010.png">